Human Growth Hormone Peptides

 Some medical conditions may interact with Sermorelin acetate.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

-- if you have a head or brain injury or disease
+- You have a head or brain injury or disease

 Some medicines may interact with Sermorelin acetate.
 Tell your health care provider if you are taking any other medicines, especially any of the following: